joshuacai12/gamblingproject/README.md

 # gamblingproject

 Welcome!
-This a web application that was built to assess a person's tendency to be a compulsive gambler.
+This is a web application that was built to assess a person's tendency to be a compulsive gambler.

 ## Description